gabrielsoltz/ess-gitlab/README.md

-# EasyScan Gitlab
+# ESS-Gitlab (EasyScan Security Gitlab)

-Easy Scanner for Gitlab Security Mis-Configurations
+Scanner for Gitlab Security Mis-Configurations

 Most of the tools for Code Analysis focus on scanning the code itself (like SAST tools), but what about the repository containing the code itself?
 Some vulnerabilities or miss-configuration in the repository could lead to countless attack vectors without having any vulnerability in the code itself.